andli/cardartvoter/README.md

 ## TODO:

-- A mobile UI that asks the user to turn the phone
 - Ranking trends up/down
 - List most most popular red cards, etc etc on the Rankings page
 - Error loading card art handling; display a message and load a new pair